RUBICON: Agentic AI for Messy Enterprise Data: Conclusion

 \section{Conclusion}

-This work evaluated whether increasing reasoning effort and granting broader tool access improves multi-source coordination in LLM-based systems.
-Across all configurations, a consistent pattern emerges: greater autonomy does not reliably translate into correct or complete multi-source integration.

-Even when equipped with full tool access and high reasoning effort, models frequently fail to identify all required sources, invoke them in appropriate order, or enforce completeness before termination.
-Errors arise primarily from omissions and structural missteps rather than linguistic or logical weaknesses.
-Coordination not fluency is the dominant challenge.
+This work has evaluated \system{} against traditional LLMs and agentic AI.
+The basic question is whether a less constrained interface can perform well using increased reasoning effort and broader tool access on multi-source coordination retrieval problems.
+Across all configurations, a consistent pattern emerges: greater autonomy does not translate into correct multi-source integration.
+Even when equipped with full tool access and high reasoning effort, models frequently fail to identify all required sources, invoke them in the appropriate order, or enforce completeness before termination.

-These findings are consistent with broader enterprise evidence.
-The State of AI in Business 2025 report by Project NANDA (MIT)\cite{nanda_2025}, which analyzes more than 300 publicly disclosed AI initiatives and surveys senior executives, documents widespread experimentation with generative and agentic systems but limited transition to measurable economic impact.
-Fewer than 5\% of custom enterprise AI initiatives achieve demonstrable returns, highlighting a persistent pilot-to-production gap.
-Our benchmark reflects this structural gap at a controlled micro-level: strong reasoning capabilities do not automatically yield reliable, production-grade multi-source execution.